cloudfoundry/java-buildpack/docs/framework-your_kit_profiler.md

 # YourKit Profiler Framework
-The YourKit Profiler Framework contributes YourKit Profielr configuration to the application at runtime.  **Note:** This framework is only useful in Diego-based containers with SSH access enabled.
+The YourKit Profiler Framework contributes YourKit Profiler configuration to the application at runtime.

 <table>
   <tr>